 Needless to say, there’s a lot to learn about dog training, from making the decision to hire a professional, to choosing the right trainer, to learning about dog behaviors, and more!

 With the help of 169 dog training experts around the world, we created a comprehensive guide to get you started on you (and your pup’s) dog training journey.

 More Expert Advice

 Looking to do some more research?
+Or you want to follow the top experts in the domain?
 Our contributors shared the names of 119 industry experts who inspired them!

 "She is a judge of conformation and obedience and my mentor with 50+ years experience.
 She also supports you by coming to watch you show your dogs and helps with words of encouragement." -- Kerry Southern from Southern Training

 "She has inspired and influenced me." -- Katherine Breeden from Be Kind to Dogs